Zenobia (film): Background

-Zenobia is one of the few films after the teaming of Laurel and Hardy that features Hardy without Stan Laurel, the result of a contract dispute between Laurel and producer Hal Roach, who maintained separate contracts for each performer, rather than a team contract, which would have offered them more control over their careers.
+Zenobia is one of the few films after the teaming of Laurel and Hardy that features Hardy without Stan Laurel, the result of a contract dispute between Laurel and producer Hal Roach.
+Roach maintained separate contracts for each performer, rather than a team contract, which would have offered them more control over their careers.
 Zenobia was Roach's attempt to create a new comedic pair without Laurel, and a series of films with Hardy and Langdon was planned.
 The dispute was short-lived, however, and Laurel and Hardy were reunited shortly thereafter.

 Reception

 The film performed poorly at the box office.
 United Artists even had trouble booking it into cinemas.

 The New York Times wrote on May 15, 1939, that the film:

 "...[was] a rough idea of what would happen to Gone With the Wind if Hal Roach had produced it ... an antebellum, costume romance in slapstick, in which an elephant adopts Oliver Hardy and, it appears, Harry Langdon has adopted the partnership perquisites formerly reserved for Stan Laurel."

 Then—playing on the potential for a new comedy team of Hardy and Langdon—the reviewer said:

 "Harry Langdon's pale and beautifully blank countenance ... has probably already excited the professional jealousy of Mr. Laurel."